Clinical Research Information Technology & Informatics

-At the Institute for Computational Medicine at NYU School of Medicine, data scientists and informaticians use computer models to better understand human disease, transforming the way doctors diagnose and treat patients.
+At the Institute for Computational Medicine at NYU Langone Health, data scientists and informaticians use computer models to better understand human disease, transforming the way doctors diagnose and treat patients.

 Our experts focus on the fields of cancer biology, host–pathogen interactions, adaptive immune systems, and population health.
 These disciplines require expertise to analyze big data sets and apply principles of developmental and evolutionary systems.
 For more information, contact Itai Yanai, PhD, director, at firstname.lastname@example.org.

 Online Information Technology and Informatics Systems and Databases